The Data We Obtain

-We also host customer marketing databases on behalf of some of our clients, so it is possible that we could process special category data provided to us by our clients (if they have it on their database) and they have instructed us to do so.
-For example, we have instances where we host campaign databases for political organisations, and these contain political opinions collected by the political organisations.
-In all cases, this data is processed under contract by Experian only for that specific client and is protected by strict Experian data security controls.
-Any special category data processed on behalf of any political organisation client is done so only for that client, on their instruction, and is not processed or used in any of Experian Marketing Services' generic marketing products and services.
+We host customer marketing databases on behalf of some of our clients, so we could process special category data provided to us by our clients (if they have it on their database) and they have instructed us to do so.
+For example, we do host campaign databases for political organisations, which contain political opinions of individuals collected by the political organisations.
+In all cases, any special category data processed on behalf of any political organisation client is done so under contract only for that client, on their instruction, and is not processed or used in any of Experian Marketing Services' marketing products and services.
 It is protected by strict Experian data security controls.

-Whilst not personal data, we use aggregated and anonymised information on some of the topics in the list above from public data sources and market research surveys on some special category themes as part of the many measures we use to inform how segmentation clusters like Mosaic are described.
+Whilst not personal data, we use aggregated and anonymised information from public data sources and market research surveys on some special category themes as part of the many measures we use to inform how segmentation clusters like Mosaic are described.
 For example, the UK Census is accessible to anyone through the Office of National Statistics (ONS) website and contains information on topics such as ethnicity, religious beliefs and health (to name a few).
-However, this data is available from the ONS website only for geographic areas, for example for Census Output Areas, which contain at least 40 households and 100 persons.
+However, this data is available from the ONS website only for geographic areas, for example for Census Output Areas, which contain an average of 150 households.

 Data relating to children

-In GDPR, the age of consent, i.e. when a child is required or able to give their consent for the processing of their own personal data, is 16 years of age, although EU member states are allowed to allocate their own age of consent, provided that this does not fall below the age of 13.
+In data protection regulation (the GDPR), the age of consent, i.e. when a child is required or able to give their consent for the processing of their own personal data, is 16 years of age, although EU member states are allowed to allocate their own age of consent, provided that this does not fall below the age of 13.
 In the UK, the age at which individuals are considered capable of giving consent is 13.

-For clarity, the electoral register of voters contains information about several hundred thousand seventeen year olds (known as “attainers“), and personal data on these data subjects is processed by Experian.
+The electoral register of voters contains information about several hundred thousand seventeen year olds (known as “attainers“), and personal data on these data subjects is processed by us.

 For our marketing services, we only use an extract of the full Electoral Roll, called the Edited Electoral Roll.
 Your name and address will be included in the edited version unless you ask for it to be removed and any organisation is permitted to use the edited electoral roll for marketing activities.
 We use the data to provide the name and addresses to clients for postal direct marketing and only those aged 18 or over are included within our prospect marketing database.